Medical Image Processing

 Identifying the structures is difficult as they are indistinct, of lower contrast than and partially obscured by blood vessels.

-Our initial work has resulted in a semi automatic method of identifying the nerve head boundaries.
-It works by asking the user to indicate the approximate location of the boundary in a median filtered version of the image.
+Our initial work resulted in a semi automatic method of identifying the nerve head boundaries.
+It worked by asking the user to indicate the approximate location of the boundary in a median filtered version of the image.
 The software moves the user's points to a consistent location on the boundary.
 It also inserts additional points by interpolation.
 The boundary between the points is tracked.
 The work was presented at the American Academy of Optometrists Biennial Meeting in Europe in 1994 and at the 2nd Internet World Congress on Biomedical Science.

-We have described in a recent paper how a dynamic contour (snake) may be shrunk onto the boundaries in the optic nerve head.
+We have described in a 1999 paper how a dynamic contour (snake) may be shrunk onto the boundaries in the optic nerve head.
 The dynamic contour requires that the image is enhanced to increase the contrast between the nerve head and the retinal regions.
 The snake can then shrink reliably onto the boundary.

-eye with dynamic contour Click to enlarge
+eye with dynamic contour Click the image to enlarge

-We are currently working on multiresolution methods incorporating the wavelet transform to enhance the images.
+We are currently investigating how the texture (if any) in the image is correlated with the anatomy.
 More examples will follow in due course.

 This work has been partially funded by the International Glaucoma Association.